AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 The Usage interface consists of two panels:

-* The **[!UICONTROL Key Usage Metrics]** panel: provides core and historical data reportable rows.
+* The **[!UICONTROL Key usage metrics]** panel: provides core and historical data reportable rows.
 The panel also tracks percentage changes compared to the previous month for both core and historical data rows.

-  The panel displays two visualizations:
+  The panel displays in a visualization:

   * **[!UICONTROL Core data reportable rows]**.

     How many reportable rows do you have over the last 13 months.
-The summary number is the number of reportable rows for the last month (in the example November 2023 - November 2024).
-When you hover over any data point, the popup shows the number of reportable rows for that specific month (in the example September 2024).
+The summary number is the number of core reportable rows (for example, 741M) for the last month (for example, December 2024).

   * **[!UICONTROL Historical data reportable rows]**.

-    How many reportable rows do you have for the months starting from your retention window up until now, minus the last 13 months.
-The summary number is the total number of historical reportable rows for that period.
-In case the start of you retention window is September 2022, the example reports reportable rows from September 2022 - October 2023.
-When you hover over any data point, the popup shows the number of reportable rows for that specific month.
+    How many reportable rows do you have for the period older than 13 months.
+The summary number is the number of historical reportable rows (for example, 127M) for the last month (for example, December 2024).

+  When you hover over any stacked bar in the visualization, a popup shows the number of rows for that specific part of the bar (for example).

   ![Key Usage Metrics](assets/usage-key-usage-metrics.png)